 The High-availability Edition supports all of the features that are provided by ApsaraDB for RDS.
 These features include automatic scaling, backup and restoration, performance optimization, read/write splitting, and SQL Explorer.
 The SQL Explorer feature is used to log all of the executed SQL statements.
 Therefore, you can trace database access and ensure the security of important data.

 To ensure optimal performance, you must deploy the primary and secondary instances in the same region.

 Upgrade to High-availability Edition

-- Can I access a secondary instance?
+- Can I access a secondary RDS instance?

-No, you cannot downgrade the edition of your RDS instance from High-availability to Basic.
+No, you cannot downgrade the edition of an RDS instance from High-availability to Basic.
 You can create an RDS instance that runs the Basic Edition, migrate the data of your RDS instance to the new RDS instance, and then release your RDS instance.
 For more information, see Migrate data between RDS instances.